Mural co-created with young people from Withywood & Hartcliffe working with Bristol artist Amy Hutchings (2018)

 The theatre we make is award-winning, and for all.
-We are best known for our family theatre, and we never forget that true family theatre needs to speak to all ages, not just the children.
-We carefully craft "thoughtful layers" into all our devised work so that all ages of audience have something to relish.
-No-one should feel our show is not for them.
+We are best known for our family theatre, and believe that family theatre needs to speak to all ages, not just to children.
+We carefully craft thoughtful layers into our work so that all ages have something to relish.

 Our family shows are boldly non-didactic.
 They are glimpses into multi-faceted worlds.
 Of course our shows discuss ideas, but these ideas emerge organically from within the world of the play.
 We do not believe family theatre should be simplistic, saccharine or superficial.
 Our shows do not end with neat and tidy resolutions, but leave our family audiences with questions to discuss together afterwards.